-In this excerpt from the Ordinary Bible study, Tony tells a heart-warming story of when he first brought home one of his adopted children from Ethiopia and how even children adopted from Africa, still don’t like spinach.
+In this excerpt from the Ordinary Bible study, author and pastor, Tony Merida, tells a heart-warming story of when he first brought home one of his adopted children from Ethiopia and how even children adopted from Africa, still don’t like spinach.

 The entire video is above, and the complete transcript is below.